ASD-Blueprint/ASD-Blueprint-for-Secure-Cloud/content/en/security-and-governance/system-security-plan/cyber-security-roles.md

 #### Applicability

-ISM controls relating to the CISO role are applicable to `<SYSTEM-NAME>` as they require oversight of cyber security risks and controls within `<ORGANISATION-NAME>` and as such are applicable to this SSP.
+ISM controls relating to the CISO role are applicable to `<SYSTEM-NAME>` as they require oversight of cybersecurity risks and controls within `<ORGANISATION-NAME>` and as such are applicable to this SSP.

 `<INSERT ADDITIONAL INFORMATION AS APPROPRIATE>`